Meet The Team

 - Research Faculty, Data Collection & Analysis Program Manager

 - Phone: (907) 799-6724 | Fax: (907) 786-7739

 - Office Location: Anchorage, Alaska

-Dr. Erin Whitney holds the position of Research Assistant Professor and serves as the program manager of the Solar Technologies Program as well as the Data Collection and Analysis Program (DC&A) at ACEP.
-As DC&A’s program lead, Erin supports ACEP’s research with her team of highly trained and experienced research staff and faculty in the collection and management of critical technical performance data from remote and isolated energy systems.
-Her current project work focuses on research into the performance and integration of solar photovoltaic technologies in remote Arctic environments, as well as the development of a statewide solar photovoltaic installation performance survey and database.
-She manages data collection and analysis for the state's Emerging Energy Technology Fund (EETF) and Renewable Energy Fund (REF) programs, and recently led ACEP's work on the Alaska Affordable Energy Strategy with respect to technology-specific energy developments for Alaska.
+Erin Whitney holds the position of research assistant professor and serves as the program manager of the Solar Technologies Program as well as the Data Collection and Analysis Program at ACEP.
+Her research focuses on the performance and integration of solar photovoltaic technologies in remote Arctic environments, as well as the development of a statewide solar photovoltaic installation performance survey and database.
+As a program lead, Erin supports ACEP’s research with her team of highly trained and experienced research staff and faculty in the collection and management of critical technical performance data from remote and isolated energy systems.
+She has managed data collection and analysis for the state's Emerging Energy Technology Fund and Renewable Energy Fund programs, and led ACEP's work on the Alaska Affordable Energy Strategy with respect to technology-specific energy developments for Alaska.

-Before her time working with ACEP, Erin spent almost a decade as a staff scientist at the National Renewable Energy Laboratory (NREL) working in next generation solar photovoltaics, energy analysis, energy storage, electrochromic windows, and vehicular hydrogren storage.
-Erin holds a BA in Chemistry from Williams College in Massachusetts and a PhD in Physical Chemistry from the University of Colorado.
+Before working with ACEP, Erin spent almost a decade as a staff scientist at the National Renewable Energy Laboratory, working in next-generation solar photovoltaics, energy analysis, energy storage, electrochromic windows and vehicular hydrogren storage.
+Erin holds a BA in chemistry from Williams College in Massachusetts and a PhD in physical chemistry from the University of Colorado.